Schwegg/Lovely-Scene/README.md

 scene "ExampleScene"
 ```

+## Actor:
-* Actors are defined with the `actor` keyword.
+Defined with the `actor` keyword.
 Any indented keywords after will be called within the context of the actor, eg. `Actor:function()`
 ```Lua
 actor Player
   setDirection left
 ```
 In this example, `setDirection left` is being called within the context of the Actor.
 Not all default keywords work with this (eg. `if`, `print`, etc.)

+## Set:
-* Set is used to set variables, as the name implies, via the `set` keyword. eg.
+Used to set variables, as the name implies, via the `set` keyword. eg.
 ```Lua
 set varA += 1
 set varB = right